OuJiaPeng/Vol-Forecasting-with-DL/README.md

 # 📈 Volatility Forecasting with Deep Learning

-This project continues my research at HKUST, focusing on deep learning for stochastic process modeling and volatility forecasting.
-The main goal is to explore and implement advanced transformer architectures—such as Temporal Fusion Transformer (TFT) and PatchTST—for multivariate time series analysis.
+This project focuses on deep learning for stoch process modeling and vol forecating.
+My main goal is just exploring and implementing transformer models to do such tasks.

+Currently, a PatchTST model is being used to perform vol forecasting for BTC.

 ---

 ## ✨ Features
-- **Transformer-based Volatility Forecasting:** PatchTST and TFT models for time series
+- **Transformer-based Volatility Forecasting:** PatchTST for time series
 - **Custom Deep Learning Algorithms:** Ongoing work towards building models from scratch
-- **Comprehensive Evaluation:** MSE, MAE, QLIKE, Directional Accuracy, and more
+- **Comprehensive Evaluation:** MSE, MAE, QLIKE, Directional Accuracy (We also compare to GARCH, but GARCH is kind of bad.
+Will add a Kalman filter baseline soon.)
 - **Visualizations:** Prediction plots and metrics for model comparison

 ---